 - Download IMF Creator

 - Download WDC

 - Note: Depending on your computer's operating system you may need CWSDPMI.EXE to run modkeen and other modding programs.

 You will need one of the five existing level editors: TED5, Keen Next (K:N), The Photachyon Transceiver (TPT), The Omegamatic (TOM), or Abiathar.
 This tutorial does not include instructions for The Photachyon Tranceiver since it is in many ways a windows based TED5.
 All of these editors are included in the modding package.
-The most up to date and well documented Level Editor is Abiathar with its own Wiki entry.
+The most up to date and well documented Level Editor is Abiathar with its own Wiki page.